top of page

 used to drive sponsorship

-● Prepared at all meetings, events, and conferences with a camera to take pictures for
+● Prepared at all meetings, events, and conferences with a camera to take pictures for the photo archive and social media

 ● Organizes and hosts all social events

-● Provides leadership to the Alumni and schools in the District
+● Provides leadership to the Alumni and schools

-● Is responsible for helping the Membership Committee increase membership in the
+● Is responsible for helping the Membership Committee increase membership in the State

-stories and events taking place in the District that pertain to the association
+● Works with the Marketing and Membership Officer(s) to provide information of Alumni success stories and events taking place in the State that pertain to the association

 Article VII: Committees